A Jedi's Fight - A Star Wars Fan Fiction Story

 "Look.
 There's no jetty, no terrace, nothing," Leia said astounded and began to check the coordinates, but everything seemed alright.

-Ian had walked over to the top hatch and opened it.
+Ian emptied the water tanks and after the submersible rose above the surface he walked over to the top hatch and opened it.
 He ignited his flashlight.
 The broad beam slid along the the wall, the ceiling and the water surface, but nothing reminded him of the welcoming entrance of the underground residence.
 He closed the hatch and look at his master.

-"Nothing, master, but I sense something strangely familiar, although there's only a dark tunnel with an underground waterflow.
+"Nothing, master, but I sense something strangely familiar, although there's only a dark tunnel.
 Yes, there it is again.
 Master, I sense Liane's presence.
 She is here somewhere."

 Leia looked at her young padawan.
 She knew the reason for his feelings and sighed relieved.